SuperFlyTV/casparcg-connection-getting-started-guide/es6-compilation.md

 Switching to ES2015 is easy, and done in less than a minute.

 You just need to change the `target`parameter of `tsconfig.json` to "ES66".
-At the same time, you should remove the settings for `experimentaldecorators`and `lib`, both which we just use for the current ES5 approach.
+At the same time, you should remove the settings for `lib`,  which we just use for the current ES5 approach.

 Remember to rebuild once you have done the change to compile against the right setting.